GM-Samuelstein/alx-higher_level_programming/0x00-python-hello_world/README.md

 ```

 <h2>2.
 Hello, print</h2>
-Write a Python script that prints exactly <code>"Programming is like building a multilingual puzzle</code>, followed by a new line. <br>
+Write a Python script that prints exactly <code>"Programming is like building a multilingual puzzle</code>, followed by a new line.
 <ul>
   <li>Use the function <code>print</code>.</li>
 </ul>